bcoe/jDistiller/README.md

 A closure can optionally be provided as the third parameter to the __set()__ method.

-If a closure is given, the return value of the closure will be set as a key's value. rather than the text value of the selector.
+If a closure is given, the return value of the closure will be set as a key's value, rather than the text value of the selector.

 **DSL**